Second Dutch Expedition to the East Indies: The rest of the fleet

 Before he sailed for Amsterdam, Van Neck sent the remaining four ships east to the Spice Islands in order to obtain more spices.
 On their voyage they encountered no trouble except on the coast of Madura Island, where the king of Arissabaya, in revenge for an earlier Dutch attack, captured several sailors and extracted a ransom for them.
 They reached Ambon Island in March 1599, but there were not enough cloves available, so it was decided that Warwyck would sail north, to Ternate, while Heemskerck would head for the Banda Islands.

 Warwyck reached Ternate without incident, and in celebration fired off so much ammunition that the very ground shook.
-They were received well, primarily because the king of Ternate was at war with neighboring Tidore, and was happy to have military assistance.
+They were received well, primarily because the king of Ternate was at war with neighbouring Tidore, and was happy to have military assistance.
 Warwyck filled his ships with spices and then headed home, picking up some more pepper at Bantam before reaching Amsterdam in September 1600.

 Heemskerck, however, who reached Great Banda in mid-March, 1599, received a chilly welcome from the indigenous inhabitants, who were unhappy due to bad past experiences with the Portuguese, and because a nearby volcanoes had been active recently, foretelling evil.
 He eventually succeeded in winning the compliance of the natives, and left behind twenty-two men to stockpile nutmeg so that future Dutch fleets would be able to purchase it without trouble.
 He reached home in May 1600.